 Some more thoughts in my interview What excites you about in-space manufacturing? with Filling Space.
 There is much more to say and especially do.

 If we can establish a Mars colony, we can almost certainly colonize the whole Solar System, because we'll have created a strong economic forcing function for the improvement of space travel.
 Once we have that forcing function, and an Earth-to-Mars economy, we'll cover the whole Solar System.
 But the key is that we have to make the Mars thing work.
 If we're going to have any chance of sending stuff to other star systems, we need to be laser-focused on becoming a multi-planet civilization.
 That's the next step.

 To those of us who feel that space manufacturing offers great potential for human benefit, such a delay seems nearly criminal, but on the time-scale of human existence a mere fifteen years is hardly the blink of an eye.

-- Make stuff in orbit and bring back to Earth.
+- Make novel materials and products in microgravity and bring back to Earth for terrestrial markets.

-- Make stuff in space and consume or utilize in space.
+- Make large-space structures or new products in space for consumption or utilization in space.

 - No requirement to survive launch loads.

 - Size is not limited by the launcher fairing.